Edward German

-Sir Edward German (17 February 1862 – 11 November 1936) was an English musician and composer of Welsh descent, best remembered for his extensive output of incidental music for the stage and as a successor to Arthur Sullivan in the field of English comic opera.
-Some of his light operas, especially Merrie England, are still performed.
+Sir Edward German (born German Edward Jones; 17 February 1862 – 11 November 1936) was an English musician and composer of Welsh descent, best remembered for his extensive output of incidental music for the stage and as a successor to Arthur Sullivan in the field of English comic opera.
+Some of his light operas, especially Merrie England, are still occasionally performed.

 As a youth, German played the violin and led the town orchestra of Whitchurch, Shropshire.
 He also began to compose music.
 While performing and teaching violin at the Royal Academy of Music, German began to build a career as a composer in the mid-1880s, writing serious music as well as light opera.
 In 1888, he became music director of the Globe Theatre in London.
 He provided popular incidental music for many productions at the Globe and other London theatres, including Richard III (1889), Henry VIII (1892) and Nell Gwynn (1900).
 He also wrote symphonies, orchestral suites, symphonic poems and other works.
 He also wrote a considerable body of songs, piano music, and symphonic suites and other concert music, of which his Welsh Rhapsody (1904) is perhaps best known.

 German was engaged to finish The Emerald Isle after the death of Arthur Sullivan in 1900, the success of which led to more comic operas, including Merrie England (1902) and Tom Jones (1907).
 He also wrote the Just So Song Book in 1903 to Rudyard Kipling's texts and continued to write orchestral music.
 German wrote little new music of his own after 1912, but he continued to conduct until 1928, the year in which he was knighted.